 - A healthy diet incorporating lab blocks, seeds, nuts, fruits, vegetables, and occasional insects.

-Providing your teddy bear, or Syrian hamster, with these things will maximize its lifespan.
+Providing a teddy bear, or Syrian hamster, with these features will maximize its lifespan.

 How Long Do Golden Hamsters Live?

-Golden hamsters are the same as Syrian hamsters; the former is another nickname that comes from when Syrian hamsters used to have golden fur.
+Golden hamsters are the same as Syrian hamsters.
+The former is another nickname from when Syrian hamsters used to have golden-colored fur.

-Due to extensive breeding programs, they now come in a kaleidoscope of colors – from grey and brown to black and white.
+Due to extensive breeding programs, they’re now available in a kaleidoscope of colors – from grey and brown to black and white.
 Therefore, golden hamsters also have an average lifespan of 2 to 2.5 years – the same as Syrians and teddy bear hamsters.

 How Long Do Roborovski Hamsters Live?

-Also known as desert hamsters or Robo dwarf hamsters, Roborovski hamsters live in captivity for approximately 3 to 3.5 years, which is slightly longer than their Syrian cousins.
+Also known as desert hamsters or Robo dwarf hamsters, Roborovski hamsters live in captivity for approximately 3 to 3.5 years.
+This is slightly longer than their Syrian cousins.

 They can live for 4 years or more with the right care and conditions, but this is uncommon.